 For as long as I can remember I had wanted to buy my own house, and at the age of 23 years old in 2016, I achieved that goal.
-We purchased a 3 bed semi-detached house that we currently live in today.
+We purchased a 3-bed semi-detached house that we currently live in today.
 It cost £173K at the time, and we put down a deposit of £40K, which was approx 23% of the overall purchase price.
 The deposit was made up of £20K each that both myself and my partner had saved up and the rest of the outstanding balance was paid for by taking out a mortgage.
-The mortgage was for a 25 year term for approx 2% annual interest at the time we purchased.
+The mortgage was for a 25-year term for approx 2% annual interest at the time we purchased.
 This left us with payments of around £550 per month to pay back our mortgage over the 25 year period, which could change depending on whether interest rates go up or down.
 This amount was more than manageable for us and allowed us to live very comfortably for the first few years, however over time, I began to wonder, what should we do with the extra money we had every month?

 After typing a few things into Google, I came across something called ‘The Mortgage Over-Payment Calculator’.
 Put simply, this is an online tool you can use to work out how quickly you can pay off your mortgage by making additional payments on top of the minimum payments that you are required to make.
-Below is a screenshot showing what information the calculator asks for, I have used my own circumstance as the example.
+Below is a screenshot showing what information the calculator asks for, I have used my own circumstance as an example.

 Once your press ‘Calculate’, it gives you a lovely little graph showing exactly how long it will take to pay off your mortgage.
 See Below.